 Sir Philip Charles Calderwood Henderson Durham

 1763-1845.
-Born on 29 July 1763, he was the third son of a wealthy landowner and laird, James Durham of Largo, Fife, and his second wife Ann Calderwood.
+Baptised on 29 July 1763, he was the third of four sons of a wealthy landowner and laird, James Durham of Largo, Fife, and his second wife Ann Calderwood.
 An elder brother was Lieutenant-General James Durham.

 In June 1779 Durham returned to England aboard the Snake 12, Commander Billy Douglas, and he subsequently found a position with Commodore Elliot aboard the Edgar 74, serving at the Moonlight Battle on 16 January 1780, and at the relief of Gibraltar by Admiral Sir George Rodney.
 The Edgar remained at the rock for the next six months where Durham found himself engaged in gunboat duty.

 On 12 November 1790 Durham was promoted commander, and he assumed the acting captaincy of the Daphne 20 bound for Barbados and then to Jamaica with despatches.
-After arriving at the latter island in January 1791 he transferred to the sloop Cygnet 18, and he sailed back to England in December with news of the slave uprising on the French territory of Saint-Domingue, the modern day Haiti.
+After arriving at the latter island in January 1791 he exchanged with the promoted Captain Alan Hyde Gardner into the sloop Cygnet 18, and he sailed back to England in December with news of the slave uprising on the French territory of Saint-Domingue, the modern day Haiti.

 Upon joining the Spitfire 8 in February 1793, Durham took her to sea on the 12th and a day later captured the privateer cutter Afrique, which was the first vessel to be taken in the war against revolutionary France after just twelve days of conflict.
 To honour this capture Lloyds of London awarded him a hundred guinea plate.
 He also managed to destroy two sloops and a privateer off Dieppe on 19 February, and engaged a further two brigs before being forced out to sea by the fort at Cherbourg on 27 April.
 Somewhat patriotically he donated his several thousand pounds of prize-money to his brother for the formation of a regiment, but when the repayment was eventually made it was to a banking-house which soon failed and left him totally out of pocket.

-Attached initially to the Channel Fleet, the Anson was present at the Battle of Lorient on 23 June 1795, and with Commodore Sir John Borlase Warren’s expedition to Quiberon Bay where her boats brought off royalist soldiers in the face of republican attacks a month later.
-Having returned home with despatches and attended an audience with the chief ministers of the government, Durham returned to Warren’s squadron off Quiberon Bay and spent the autumn assisting the Chouan rebellion and acting as a conduit for intelligence received from Paris.
+Attached initially to the Channel Fleet, the Anson sailed in June 1795 with Commodore Sir John Borlase Warren’s expedition to Quiberon Bay where her boats brought off royalist soldiers in the face of republican attacks a month later with Commodore Sir John Borlase Warren s expedition to Quiberon Bay where her boats brought off royalist soldiers in the face of republican attacks a month later.
+Having returned home with despatches and attended an audience with the chief ministers of the government, Durham returned to Warren s squadron off Quiberon Bay and spent the autumn assisting the Chouan rebellion and acting as a conduit for intelligence received from Paris.

-On 20 March 1796 the Anson, in company with the Pomone 44, Commodore Sir John Borlase Warren, Galatea 32, Captain Richard Keats, and Artois 38, Captain Sir Edmund Nagle, captured several merchantmen and the small French frigate Etoile 24 out of a convoy of seventy sail destined for Brest.
+On 20 March 1796 the Anson, in company with the Pomone 44, Commodore Sir John Borlase Warren, Galatea 32, Captain Richard Keats, and Artois 38, Captain Sir Edmund Nagle, captured several merchantmen and the small French frigate Etoile 24 out of a convoy of seventy sail destined for Brest in what was nevertheless regarded as a disappointing action.
 She was also present at the chase and destruction of the Andromaque 36 off the Gironde on 24 August, performed a similar supporting role in the destruction of the frigate Calliope 28 on the Penmarcks on 16 July 1797, and in company with the Boadicea 38, Captain Keats, took the privateers Zéphyr 8 on 19 October and Railleur 20 on 17 November.
 On 29 December the Anson received the surrender of the Daphné 24 after a short engagement off the French coast, this vessel being the ex-British Daphne 20 which Durham had temporarily commanded seven years previously.

 In the following year he was equally successful in action against the French, capturing the privateer Jason 12 in the Channel on 8 February and engaging the Charente 36 of the Ile de Aix on 22 March when in company with the Canada 74, Commodore Warren, and the Phaeton 38, Captain Hon.
 Robert Stopford.
 Together with the latter vessel he captured the privateer Mercure 18 on 31 August 1798 and the French frigate Flore 36 in the Bay of Biscay on 6 September.

 The Anson was next sent out on a cruise, during which she captured the prolific French privateer Boulonaise 14 in the Bay of Biscay on 2 February 1799.
-Being appointed to command a force of three frigates that was to intercept two Spanish frigates returning from Santa Cruz with substantial treasure aboard, Durham’s orders were countermanded at the last minute and he was told to attend the King at Weymouth instead.
-As a result he missed out on a prize purse of £40,730, this being the equivalent of two hundred and seventy times his annual salary, or £2.4m in today’s money.
-Instead, on 9 September, he and his wife presented a naval fête aboard the Anson for the royal party, during which festivity the King took the opportunity to slink off alone below decks to chat with the crew, having earlier castigated Durham for presenting his dinner plate from the wrong side.
+Being appointed to command a force of three frigates that was to intercept two Spanish frigates returning from Santa Cruz with substantial treasure aboard, Durham s orders were countermanded at the last minute and he was told to attend the King at Weymouth instead.
+As a result he missed out on a prize purse of 40,730, this being the equivalent of two hundred and seventy times his annual salary, or 2.4m in today s money.
+Instead, on 9 September, he and his wife presented a naval f te aboard the Anson for the royal party, during which festivity the King took the opportunity to slink off alone below decks to chat with the crew, having earlier castigated Durham for presenting his dinner plate from the wrong side.